 I found the research below very interesting because it gives us a clue as to how simple some of our brains functioning actually is.
 Paradoxically, its beauty is in its simplicity but its mystery is in its complexity!

 Experiments show for the first time that the model describes activity in brain tissue processing sensory input

-In 1999 Danish scientist Per Bak made the startling proposal that the brain remained stable for much the same reason a sand pile does; many small avalanches hold it at a balance point, where -- in the brain's case -- information processing is optimized.
-Now scientists have showed for the first time that a brain receiving and processing sensory input follows these dynamics.
+In 1999 Danish scientist Per Bak made the startling proposal that the brain remained stable for much the same reason a sand pile does; many small avalanches hold it at a balance point, where, in the brain's case, information processing is optimized.
+Now scientists have shown for the first time that a brain receiving and processing sensory input follows these dynamics.

 One of the deep problems in understanding the brain is to understand how relatively simple computing units (the neurons), collectively perform extremely complex operations (thinking).
 In 1999 Danish scientist Per Bak made the startling proposal that the brain worked in much the same way as a sand pile.
 As more sand is added to the pile, many small avalanches keep the entire pile stable.
 Similarly, electrical avalanches in the brain hold it at a balance point, or critical point, where information processing is optimized.
 The model is intuitively attractive and experiments with isolated slices of brain tissue have indeed shown that spontaneous electrical activity displays the statistical hallmarks of criticality, which seems to be the brain's normal, or resting, state.